-I am going to break the rules and pause the human experience game for a moment to talk about something.
-The rule I am breaking is to talk about the game itself, and I’m fairly sure that one of the rules is not to talk about the game.
+I am breaking the rules of being human and pausing the game for a moment to talk about something.
+The rule I am breaking is to talk about the game.
+I’m fairly sure that one of the rules is to never talk about the game.
 A friend of mine once had a lucid dream where she turned to the fellow next to her and told him she was dreaming, and that he was part of her dream.
 He stared at her stunned and blank then slightly horrified.

-We don’t have a manual for this human experience.
+We don’t have a manual for the human experience.

 We are winging it.

-Some people like to pretend they have a manual, that’s their style of improvising.
+Some people like to pretend they have a manual for being human, that’s their style of improvising.

 There’s no training session, at least not one I can recall, and I don’t think childhood qualifies.
 If anything, a manual would be even more useful in middle school.
-Before I had enough experience and adult sense to navigate the waters with an inner compass.
+Before I had enough experience and adult sense to navigate the waters with an inner compass and authenticity.

 I stumble, I brush myself off, I keep walking and wonder for a moment if anyone noticed.
 I say the wrong thing or I don’t know what to say.
-There’s the feeling of deviating from the script, yet there is no written script.
+There’s the feeling of deviating from the script, yet there is no written script for being human.

 I can spend my time and energy creating or acquiring resources or exploring connection or none of the above.
 I can choose roles like avatars or I can wield the self-knowledge and courage to reveal my true form.
 And what does that look like?

 There’s no official support group for the human experience.
-There’s a support group for just about everything in particular, but I’ve yet to hear of one for the quest itself.
+There’s a support group for just about everything in particular, but I’ve yet to hear of one for the quest of being human.
 And while our inner worlds are unique and varied terrain, there is the possibility that we are all reinventing the wheel.